What Causes Left Lower Back Pain in Females?

 Left Lower Back Pain in Females

-Soft tissue injuries, like muscle strains and ligament strains, can cause left-side back pain.
-A back strain occurs when a muscle stretches too far, causing the fibers to stretch or tear.
+Muscle strains and ligament sprains can cause left-sided back pain.
+A back strain occurs when a muscle stretches too far, causing the fibers to pull or tear.
 A back sprain results from an overstretched ligament.

 Along with left-side back pain, you may experience the following symptoms with a back strain or sprain: